iotaledger/goshimmer/docs/implementation_design/plugin.md

 # Plugin system

-GoShimmer is a complex application that is used in research environment where requirements often changed and new ideas arise.
+GoShimmer is a complex application that is used in a research environment where requirements often changed and new ideas arise.
 Plugin system allows to quickly and easily add and remove modules that need to be started.
 However, one thing that might be non-intuitive about the use of plugins is that it's taken to an extreme - everything is run through plugins.
 The only code that is not executed through a plugin system is the code responsible for configuring and starting the plugins.
-All new future features added to GoShimmer must be added by creating new plugin.
+All new future features added to the GoShimmer must be added by creating a new plugin.

 ## Plugin structure